Routes to turbulence in Taylor-Couette flow: Supercritical route to turbulence

-Whether comparing results to the infinitely tall cylinders of theory, or to the periodic boundary conditions common to many simulations, the vertical boundaries of Taylor--Couette flow are a widespread source of limitation, but also of new phenomena.
-Mitigating their effects started early, for example with Mallock using a pool of mercury at the bottom of his cylinders as a buffer \cite{Mallock1889}.
-Accordingly the results discussed so far were for experiments with relatively tall cylinders $\aspratio\gtrsim\num{20}$ or DNS with periodic boundary conditions.
-Cole~\cite{Col76} systematically investigated the effect of varying \aspratio and observed that the critical Reynolds number for TV is in good agreement with theoretical predictions for infinite cylinders even for aspect ratios as low as $\aspratio=8$.
-However, he found that $\aspratio>40$ was necessary to obtain quantitative agreement with axially periodic DNS regarding the rotation speed of WV.
+Whether comparing experimental results to the infinitely tall cylinders of theory, or to the periodic BC commonly used in simulations, the vertical boundaries of TCF are a widespread source of limitations, but also of new phenomena.
+Mitigating their effect started early, \eg, with Mallock~\cite{Mallock1889} using a pool of mercury at the bottom of his cylinders as a buffer \mod{and Couette introducing the use of guard rings~\cite{Couette1888a}}.
+Accordingly, the results discussed so far were for experiments with relatively tall cylinders ($\aspratio\gtrsim\num{20}$) or simulations with periodic BC.
+Cole~\cite{Col76} systematically investigated the effect of varying \aspratio and observed that the critical Reynolds number for TV is in good agreement with theoretical predictions for infinitely long cylinders even for aspect ratios as low as $\aspratio=\num{8}$.
+However, he also found that $\aspratio>\num{40}$ was necessary to obtain quantitative agreement with axially periodic simulations regarding the rotation speed of the WV.
+From a theoretical stand point, the presence of end-walls destroys the translation invariance of the system.
+In addition, the necessary discontinuity of the BC between end-walls and inner/outer cylinder generates Ekman vortices~\cite{Burin2006}.
+As \Rei increases, the cellular TV pattern first appears near the end-walls and then rapidly fills the entire domain, as soon as the system reaches the critical \Rei predicted for the infinite-cylinder case~\cite{Col76, Ben78}.
+As a consequence, the transition to TV is not the result of a discrete bifurcation, but is a continuous process~\cite{Ben78}.
+In systems with a stationary outer cylinder ($\Reo=\num{0}$) and the end-walls also at rest, the end-wall boundary layers tend to flow radially inwards.
+However, Benjamin~\cite{Ben78} found that cellular flows at low \aspratio could also have an outflow in one or both end-wall boundary layers.
+These flows, termed anomalous modes, are disconnected in phase space from the CCF solution and appear only at higher \Rei.
+For $\aspratio\approx\num{1}$, the competition between the normal two-cell mode and the one-cell anomalous mode has been extensively investigated~\cite{BeMu81, PSCM88, MTT02}, along with the transition to chaos~\cite{PBE92, MaLo06}.
+This specific case is particularly appealing for theoretical studies because the strong confinement drastically reduces the number of possible solutions to the Navier--Stokes equations.
+As \aspratio increases, the temporal dynamics become increasingly complex and a multitude of local~\cite{abshagen2012localized, lopez2015dynamics} and even global~\cite{abshagen2005symmetry} bifurcations have been reported.
+End-wall effects have been also investigated in the counter-rotating regime, albeit less intensively.
+Non-axisymmetric spiral vortices can appear directly at the end-walls and propagate towards the centre of the system below the critical Reynolds number predicted by the infinite-cylinder approximation~\cite{heise2008localized}.
+The bifurcation scenario was found to depend strongly on the end-wall rotation speed~\cite{heise2009spirals}.
+Interpenetrating spirals have been also observed in recent experiments \cite{crowley2020novel} and simulations \cite{czarny2002spiral} for $\aspratio\approx\num{5}$, although this small aspect ratio results in a strongly modified laminar flow and a transition scenario that is qualitatively different from that observed for tall cylinders~\cite{crowley2020novel}.